armincerf/armincerf/README.md

 ## Hi there 👋

 I'm a **Software Engineering Leader & Developer** with experience in high-growth startups since 2017.
-I specialize in distributed systems, local-first collaborative applications, and high-performance frontend architectures.
+I specialise in distributed systems, local-first collaborative applications, and building high performing dev teams in fast growing startups.

 ### Leadership & Impact
 - 🎯 Scaled multi-million-dollar products from concept to funded ventures, building and leading high-performing teams